“Our prime purpose in this life is to help others,” says his Holiness, the Dalai Lama.

 👉 Practice patience and understanding.
 Hear them out and offer them several solutions for their issues.

 Say: “Thanks for notifying us of these issues.
 I have a few ways we can make this better for you.
 Let’s go through some options together, and you can tell me what you think.”

 By having solutions at hand and letting them choose, you’re sending a strong message on your commitment to setting wrongs, right.

 According to Harvard Business Review, what people appreciate is feeling heard and understood when they contact customer care.

-Try: “I understand the special bouquet you ordered is missing Calla lilies.
-We’re so sorry your floral delivery was ruined.
+Say: “I understand the bouquet you ordered is missing Calla lilies.
+We’re so sorry your delivery was ruined.
 I can send a fresh bouquet right away or replace it with a different one.
-Please let me know how we can make this better for you.
-May we offer a complementary living room arrangement to make up for this?“
+Please let me know how we can make this better for you.“

 Your customer will know you’re doing all you can to make them happy again.